ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 | **MS-XXXX\_TestSuite.deployment.ptfconfig** | The deployment configuration file provides the environmental details that are specific to the test suite.
 The configuration file allows for test suite-specific customization.|
 | **MS-XXXX\_TestSuite.ptfconfig**| The test suite configuration file contains details that specify the behavior of the test suite operation.|

-Both files are present in the TestSuite folder inside each test suite directory.
+Both files are in the TestSuite folder in each test suite directory.

 If you need to modify the common configuration values for a specific test suite, you must copy the common properties to the